-In a successful learning organization, employees are in charge of their own learning and development; with their colleagues, their surroundings, their customers and their network.
+In a successful learning organization, employees are in charge of their own learning and development; with their colleagues, environment, customers and their network.
 The organization prioritizes risk-taking and innovation and together creates new capabilities, products, services and working methods.
-It is easy and fast to share knowledge and translate this among employees.
+It is easy to share knowledge and transfer into capabilities among employees.

-The organization make full use of digitalization in learning and has implemented an eco-system of modern tools and systems such as MOOC, microlearning, social platforms etc. Technology make it possible for employees to quickly find relevant content, personalize, integrate into work and easily share knowledge with colleagues.
+The organization make full use of digitalization in learning and has implemented an ecosystem of modern tools and systems such as LXP, microlearning, social platforms etc. Technology make it possible for employees to quickly find relevant content, personalize, integrate into work and easily share with colleagues.

 Those who previously worked with learning in the business, in the “training function” or elsewhere have changed their responsibilities and focus.
 Their task is to enable employees’ continuous learning, to encourage managers and to help the business to perform work for learning and development.
 Previous roles such as course developer, teacher and course administrator are largely replaced by roles such as “curator”, “experience designer”, change manager and “performance consult”.

-Several organizations compare learning in larger companies and organizations.
-The most mentioned is Deloitte Bersin’s research around the “High Impact Learning Organization”.
+Several organizations research the impact and effectiveness of learning in larger companies and organizations.
+The most mentioned is Deloitte Bersin research around the “High Impact Learning Organization”.
 The research has been ongoing since 2001 and has resulted in a number of models and tools.

 I myself use Bersin’s models and tools in my projects.
-Especially when it comes to moving and developing the L&D organization itself.
-An example of tools is Bersin’s “Maturity Model”, which enables organizations to assess their current maturity in learning and encourage in demonstrating the abilities that need to be established to become a successful learning organization.
+Especially when it comes to changing and improving the L&D organization itself.
+An example is Bersin’s “Maturity Model”, which enables organizations to assess their current maturity in learning.
+The research behind the model highlights the organizational capabilities needed to become a successful learning organization.
 The research also shows that top-level organisations are 3 times more profitable than their competitors.